ibexa/documentation-developer/docs/community_resources/code.md

 [[= product_name =]] is divided into meta-repositories.
 The core of our system is [`ibexa/core`](https://github.com/ibexa/core) containing an advanced Content Model and aiming to provide additional features for the MVC layer (Symfony).
-On the other hand, e.g. `ezplatform-admin-ui` is strictly dedicated to the Admin Panel purposes.
+On the other hand, e.g. `admin-ui` is strictly dedicated to the Admin Panel purposes.
 If you want to learn more about our code structure, take a look at [our organization page on GitHub](https://github.com/ibexa) or the list of [core bundles](../guide/bundles.md#core-packages).